 (2) Expand coverage as may be directed by the Indiana General Assembly.

-(3) Except to the extent of contractor duties as specified herein, the State retains full and final authority and responsibility for the Plans.
+(3) Except to the extent of Contractor duties as specified herein, the State retains full and final authority and responsibility for the Plans.
 The Contractor is empowered to act on behalf of the State in connection with the Plans only as expressly stated under this contract or as mutually agreed to in writing by the parties.

 (4) Each party shall notify the other party of any legal actions against either party, which involves the Plan, or this Contract.